KirstieJane/STEMMRoleModels/README.md

 The founders of the STEMM Role Models app - [Kirstie][link_KirstieJane], Amy, Natalia, Erin and Elizabeth - are friends from their time in graduate school at [UC Berkeley][link_ucberkeley].
 There's more information about them (and some pictures) in the [MeetTheTeam](MeetTheTeam.md) file.

 The development of this app is mentored by the team behind the [Rosalind Franklin Appathon][link_rfappapthon] - a challenge launched in 2015 to find and support the development of new mobile phone apps to empower women in STEMM.
-The competition is funded by the [Royal Society's Rosalind Franklin award][link_royalsociety_rfaward] which was won in 2014 by the head of Prof [Rachel McKendry][link_rachelmckendry].
+The competition is funded by the [Royal Society's Rosalind Franklin award][link_royalsociety_rfaward] which was won in 2014 by the Prof [Rachel McKendry][link_rachelmckendry].
 Check out her [awesome lecture][link_rachelmckendry_talk] on _Harnessing the power of mobile phones and big data for global health_.

 <a href="https://www.mozillascience.org/about">
   <img